jcfromsiberia/RedZone/README.md

 4. &&, ||

 # In Python
-Having build RedZone python module, you can use the above classes in you Python script, excepting there is no Json class -- Python dict replaces it completely.
+Having built RedZone python module, you can use the above classes in your own Python scripts, excepting there is no Json class -- Python dict replaces it completely.

 ```python
 from RedZone import *